SuperCleanMe/RSV/README.md

 let entry_name: String = first_row["name"];
 ```
-Now, I know what you are thinking "well that is not very rusty", dont worry for all of you die-hard rusty api users, I have an update coming soon for you, but for now im taking it slow and introducing this API first.

 ### What's Next?
 Well, I have already got some ideas of what I want to provide in the next minor release of this library, and so I will be working very heavily on that for now.